cannarron/cannarron/README.md

 I developed a comprehensive API for managing car parking spaces, combining my passion for software development with real-world solutions to everyday challenges.
 I came up with this idea while waiting at a bustop on a sunny morning.

  ## Let's work together:
-I'm open to new opportunities so contact me if your team is hiring!
+I'm open to new opportunities so please contact me if your team is hiring!
 * Linkedin: [vanessa-i-osuka](https://linkedin.com/in/vanessa-i-osuka)

 I look forward to the possibility of working with you.